 A reverse mortgage is very similar to a home equity loan, except that it is only for those who are at least 62 years old.
 It can be used to supplement one’s retirement income, offering either a line of credit or a fixed monthly payment to be paid back when the borrower moves away, sells the home, or passes away.

 Those who use a reverse mortgage will see their debt increase as their home equity decreases.
 When the time comes for the creditor to collect the debt, the home will be sold (or, if the heirs choose to, there may be an option for them to pay off the mortgage and keep the house).
 If there is leftover equity after the debt has been settled (including all associated fees), that money will go to the heirs.

 The most common type of reverse mortgage is the home equity conversion mortgage (HECM), which is insured by the Federal Housing Administration (FHA) and offered by private banks.
 The limit on how much you can borrow with an HECM is $625,000.

 Other types of reverse mortgages include the single-purpose and proprietary reverse mortgages.
-The single-purpose option has limitations on what items for which you can use the money, and the product is especially for homeowners with lower incomes.
+The single-purpose option is geared towards lower income homeowners, and it has limitations on what the money can be used for.
 Proprietary reverse mortgages tend to be more expensive than other options, but they are less limited regarding what you can do with the money and how large the loan or credit can be.